aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 {{% /alert %}}

+{{% alert color="warning" %}}

+PowerPoint to markdown export is **without images** by default.
+If you want to export a PowerPoint document containing images, you need to set  `markdownSaveOptions.setExportType(MarkdownExportType.Visual)` and also set the `BasePath` where the images referenced in the markdown document will be saved.

+{{% /alert %}}

 ## **Convert PowerPoint to Markdown**

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/presentation/) class to represent a presentation object.